-Under the moniker joy davis project, Joy has independently and co-produced seven evening-length works in site-structured locations since 2006.
-She progressed her choreographic inquiry while a Chicago Dancemakers Forum (CDF) Greenhouse Artist, as a choreographic resident at Sandra Hirth’s Workspace for Choreographers in Virginia, and was commissioned alongside Meg Anderson to create performance parties at the Asbury House in Evanston, IL.
-Her solo work has been presented by The San Diego Dance Theatre, the H-O-T series at Mascher in Philadelphia, Mountain Empire Performance Collective in Northampton and Philadelphia, Company Rose in Nashville, Dance Innovators in Performance in Seattle, and HUT at the School for Contemporary Dance and Thought.
-As a guest artist, she has created group works for the dance departments at the University of Tennessee (Knoxville), Lindenwood University (St. Louis, MO), and Scottsdale Community College (Phoenix, AZ).
+Through her initiative, joyproject, Joy has co-produced seven evening-length works in site-structured locations and collaborative dance theater performance which evokes contemplation, humor, and elegant design.
+She progressed her choreographic work while a Chicago Dancemakers Forum (CDF) Greenhouse Artist, as a choreographic resident at Sandra Hirth’s Workspace for Choreographers in Virginia, and was commissioned alongside Meg Anderson to create performance parties at the Asbury House in Evanston, IL.
+Her solo work has been presented by The San Diego Dance Theatre, the H-O-T series at Mascher Space in Philadelphia, Mountain Empire Performance Collective in Northampton and Philadelphia, Company Rose in Nashville, Dance Innovators in Performance in Seattle, HUT Series at the School for Contemporary Dance and Thought, and Fact/SF Summer Dance Festival.